exercism/problem-specifications/exercises/sieve/instructions.md

 Then you repeat the following steps:

 1. Find the next unmarked number in your list (skipping over marked numbers).
-   This must be a prime number.
+   This is a prime number.
 2. Mark all the multiples of that prime number as **not** prime.

 You keep repeating these steps until you've gone through every number in your list.